seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 `useTheme()`](https://github.com/gohypergiant/standard-toolkit/blob/main/packages/design-system/src/hooks/use-theme/use-theme.tsx) hook.
 This hook, which delivers the theme
 `classNames` for use in corresponding components, also allows for the reuse of CSS contracts to gain access to tokens within React.

-There are other utility hooks but they are geared primarily towards contributing components to C2DS.
+There are other utility hooks but they are geared primarily towards contributing components to the design system.

 ## Reporting Bugs and Getting Help